adiwg/mdEditor-doc/reference/edit-window/metadata/keyword-panels/chooseThesaurus.md

 ---
 ### Choose a Thesaurus

 Each <span class="md-panel">Keyword</span> list is assigned a "Thesaurus #' number starting with zero (0).
 The Thesauri numbers for a <span class="md-panel">Metadata Record</span> are always in sequence.
-When a <span class="md-panel">Keyword</span> list is deleted the numbering sequence will be ordered after the deleted list has been removed.
+When a <span class="md-panel">Keyword</span> list is deleted the numbering sequence will be reordered after the deleted list has been removed.

  The Thesaurus IDs are for convenience only.
-A fast scrolling link to the <span class="md-panel">Keyword</span> panel is placed in the <span class="md-window">Secondary Sidebar</span> labeled with the thesaurus ID.
+A quick scroll link to the <span class="md-panel">Keyword</span> panel is placed in the <span class="md-window">Secondary Sidebar</span> labeled with the thesaurus ID.
 Clicking this button will move the chosen <span class="md-panel">Keyword</span> list to the top of the window, space permitting.

 ![Thesaurus Selection Window](/assets/reference/edit-objects/metadata/keyword/keyword-pickThesaurus.png){caption}